Pulaski County, Kentucky: Transportation

-Through Pulaski County run U.S. Highway South 27 from north to south and Highway East and West 80.
-Through the city limits of Somerset, Highway 27 stems into a three-lane road with u-turn and left turn options at each stoplight.
+U.S. Highway South 27 runs through Pulaski County from north to south and Highway 80 runs East to West.
+Through the city limits of Somerset, Highway 27 stems into a three-lane road with a u-turn and left turn options at each stoplight.
 Many food chains, local businesses and commerce centers are strewn along the highway, due to accessibility and consistent traffic throughout the area.
 Outside the Somerset city limits, the highway becomes a four-lane road until it becomes a two-lane highway through downtown Burnside just south of Somerset.

 Intersecting these highways are many junctions and bypasses that have been paved in order to allow quick and easy traffic flow through the county, revolving around the circumscribed Kentucky Route 914 around the outskirts of Somerset, in which transporters can enter through or exit from the city from any direction easily.
 These series of roads mimic the infrastructure of larger cities such as Interstate 465 in Indianapolis, Indiana and New Circle Road in Lexington, Kentucky.
 Many of these roads were paved in the 2000s.
 Despite the grand area of the county, the accessibility from one end to the other is smooth and expedited.

 Lake Cumberland Regional Airport is located in Pulaski County, on the southern end of Somerset's US 27 business district.
 The airport is owned by the city of Somerset and Pulaski County.
 It also serves the area around Lake Cumberland.
 It is mostly used for general aviation, and from late 2008 until February 2010, was served by one commercial airline, Locair.
 Currently, the $3 million federally funded passenger terminal is not in use.